-The Commission reviewed and took action on four long-term planning documents that directly affect the quality of life in our community.
-The Commission found the Economic Development Strategic Plan, the Arcata Pedestrian and Bike Plan, the Capital Improvements Program, and the Parks and Recreation Master Plan consistent with the General Plan: 2020 this year.
-In addition, the Commission made consistency determinations on two acquisitions and two dispositions over the year.
+The Commission reviewed and took action on two acquisitions over the year.
+It recommended approval of a Historic Landmark.
 Finally, the Commission reviewed four discretionary permits, including two use permits, a planned development/subdivision permit, and a coastal development permit.
 All of these projects affect the community and its citizens in different ways.
 The Commission's determinations and recommendations to the City Council on these items helped meet the community's needs.